Consider the following set and enumerate all the elements of M th... | Study Prep in Pearson+

 Functions: Videos & Practice Problems

-Consider the following set and enumerate all the elements of M that belong to the set of rational numbers:
+Consider the following set and enumerate all the elements of M that belong to the set of whole numbers:

 M = {-13, -16/4, -3/10, -√11, 0, 2/5, 9, 5π, 19, √18}